 Addthis Share Tools

-The Smithsonian Latino Center is now accepting applications for the 2018 Young Ambassadors Program June 24 through Aug.
-2. The application deadline April 9.
-The Young Ambassadors Program is a national program for graduating high school seniors that fosters the next generation of Latino leaders in the arts, sciences and humanities through an intensive training and internship program at the Smithsonian.
+The Smithsonian Latino Center is now accepting applications for the 2019 Young Ambassadors Program June 23 through Aug.
+2. The application deadline is April 8.
+The Young Ambassadors Program, now in its 14th year, is a national program for graduating high school seniors that fosters the next generation of community-conscious Latino leaders in the arts, sciences and humanities through an intensive training and internship program at the Smithsonian.
 The program receives major and continued support from Ford Motor Company Fund.

-“Helping to make people’s lives better depends in great part on providing students with the tools and resources to help them succeed,” said Joe Avila, manager, Ford Motor Company Fund.
-“At Ford Fund we are proud to continue our partnership with the Smithsonian Latino Center to ensure a bright future for our future generations.”
+“Helping to make people’s lives better depends in great part on providing students with the tools and resources to help them succeed,” said Joe Ávila, manager of community development, U.S. and Latin America, Ford Motor Company Fund.
+“At Ford Fund, we are proud to continue our partnership with the Smithsonian Latino Center to ensure a bright future for our future generations.”